 Here you will first borrow the stock from a lender of stocks.
-Lender of stocks are normally big financial institutions.
-You can get these stocks through a stock broker easily.
-After you have borrowed the stock, you only have the possession of stock & not its ownership.
-You will have to return the stock after the specified period is over (say 2 months) along with stock lending charges.
+The lender of stocks is typically a big financial institution.
+You can get these stocks through a stock broker quickly.
+After you have borrowed the stock, you only have possession of the stock & not its ownership.
+You must return the stock after the specified period (say two months) along with stock lending charges.

 Step 2: Sell

-You have to immediately sell the stock, which you have borrowed.
-But one may ask “how can you sell something which you don’t own?”
+You have to sell the stock which you have borrowed immediately.
+But one may ask, “how can you sell something you don’t own?”
 Well, that’s how short selling works.
-You just have to wait till the stock is available in the market at a lower price.
-But make sure that you have to return the stock within the specified period only (i.e. 2 months)
+You have to wait until the stock is available at a lower price.
+But make sure that you have to return the stock within the specified period only (i.e., two months)

 Step 3: Buy

-In case the stock is trading at a lower price than what you sold at, you should purchase the stock.
-Here, you earn gross profit i.e. selling at a higher price & buying at a lower price.
+If the stock is trading at a lower price than you sold, you should purchase the stock.
+Here, you earn a gross profit, i.e., selling at a higher price & buying at a lower price.
 What if the price has not gone down within the specified period?
-This is the loss situation where in you will have to purchase the stock at maturity date at the available price (may be higher than what you sold at).
+This is the loss situation wherein you must purchase the stock at the maturity date at the available price (which may be higher than what you sold).
 In this case, you have to suffer gross loss.

 Step 4: Return

 At maturity, you have to return the stock by buying from the market along with stock lending charges.
-The lender is not concerned at what price you bought & returned it back.
-The stock lending charges are deducted from gross profit to arrive at a net profit due to short selling transaction.
+The lender is not concerned about what price you purchased & returned it.
+The stock lending charges are deducted from gross profit to reach a net profit due to short-selling transactions.

 Example of Short Selling

 Say a stock is trading at $ 720 now.
-The company is about to post it’s June 2020 quarterly results by end of the month.
-Observing the Covid scenarios, the company is expected to post negative results.
+The company is about to post its June 2020 quarterly results by the end of the month.
+Observing the Covid scenarios, the company is expected to publish adverse effects.
 He wishes to earn by short selling.
-He is expected the fall by a minimum of 15%.
-He will close the position at a 12% downfall irrespective of the actual fall later on.
+He expected the fall by a minimum of 15%.
+He will close the position at a 12% downfall, irrespective of the actual fall later on.

-- If you observe, the amount of investment made is NIL (i.e. zero).
+- If you observe, the investment amount made is NIL (i.e., zero).
 The deposit is refundable & taken as security.

-- The trader will his bank account credited with $ 5490 after deducting nominal broker charges.
+- The trader will have his bank account credited $ 5490 after deducting nominal broker charges.

 Short Selling in Share Market

-We will divide our discussion in two practical parts of the share market.
+We will divide our discussion into two practical parts of the share market.

 1. Short Selling in Spot Market

-Ø The trader first identifies the stock which will decline at least by 2% in coming period as per the technical analysis.
-The trader choses to short the stock by observing various parameters such as downside confirmation of indicators, risk & reward strategy holding good, the volume is above average, resistance level, etc.
+Ø The trader first identifies the stock which will decline at least by 2% in the coming period as per the technical analysis.
+The trader chooses to short the stock by observing parameters such as downside confirmation of indicators, risk & reward strategy holding good, the volume above average, resistance level, etc.

 - Your expected directional move is a downside.
 If your stock moves upwards, start making a loss.
-So as to avoid risk, it is suggested to specify the amount of loss that can be borne by you i.e. specify the price at which the stock will be automatically bought in the market so that you do not incur more loss due to its upside move.
+To avoid risk, it is suggested to specify the amount of loss you can bear, i.e., set the price at which the stock will be automatically bought in the market so that you do not incur more loss due to its upside move.

-- The spot market has some restrictions in shorting the stock.
+- The spot market has some restrictions on shorting the stock.
 There are no such restrictions in the futures market & this is the reason why the futures market is more famous.
-Futures just replicates the movement in stock price & thus it is a derivative instrument.
+Futures replicates the movement in stock price & thus, it is a derivative instrument.

-- In futures, there is a requirement of a margin deposit.
-The futures are marked to market on daily basis & adjusted with margin money.
+- In the future, there is a requirement for a margin deposit.
+The futures are marked to market daily & adjusted with margin money.

-- In a futures market, you short the futures of the said stock & this makes it more volatile in nature.
+- In a futures market, you short the futures of the said stock & this makes it more volatile.
 Futures & Options are volatile by nature.
-This will amplify your return whether positive or negative.
+This will amplify your return, whether positive or negative.

 Some of the advantages are given below:

-- The biggest advantage is that you can earn profits without owning the stock.
+- The most significant advantage is earning profits without owning the stock.

-- Since short selling is done using margins, this multiplies the returns you earn.
+- Since short selling uses margins, this multiplies the returns you earn.

-- It is easy to conduct short selling through open a trading account with a stock broker & you do not need to search for a lender.
+- It is easy to conduct short selling by opening a trading account with a stock broker & you do not need to search for a lender.

-- In case of multiple bad news, the stock price can move downside substantially & this can multiply your profits.
+- In case of multiple bad news, the stock price can move downside substantially & which can multiply your profits.

-- This is bread & butter for speculators.
+- This is the bread & butter for speculators.

 Some of the disadvantages are given below:

-- As you know, short selling can be done only for the specified time (usually less than 6 months).
-You cannot hold the open short position for life long & wait for the downside of stock.
+- As you know, short selling can be done only for a specified time (usually less than six months).
+You cannot hold the temporary open position for life long & wait for the downside of the stock.

-- Whatever be the price, at maturity you have to return the stock.
-Most stock brokers automate this process to ensure the delivery of stock to the lender on the maturity date.
-So, if such stock is available at high price on the maturity date, you have booked a loss.
+- Whatever the price, at maturity, you have to return the stock.
+Most stock brokers automate this process to ensure stock delivery to the lender on the maturity date.
+So, you have booked a loss if such stock is available at a high price on maturity.

 - You have to pay stock lending charges for the period of holding.
-Some brokers charges hidden fees for such transaction.
+Some brokers charge hidden fees for such transactions.
 So, a trader needs to be aware of the same.

-- The stock lender may demand the stock in before the maturity date & no one can stop him.
+- The stock lender may demand the stock before the maturity date & no one can stop him.
 In such case, you are required to purchase the stock & return the same to the lender at any cost.
-This is the biggest risk with short selling transactions.
-Thus, clear agreement is necessary.
+This is the most significant risk with short-selling transactions.
+Thus, an explicit agreement is necessary.

-- Stocks normally do not fall below their fundamental price.
-Even if it falls, it bounces back rapidly.
-Thus, by nature the stock can move upside without any limit.
+- Stocks usually do not fall below their actual price.
+Even if it fails, it bounces back rapidly.
+Thus, the stock can naturally move upside down without any limit.
 This means there is no limit on how much loss you may have to book during the lending period.

 Short selling is viewed differently by speculators, traders & investors.
-It has a high magnified of returns.
-By returns, we mean both upside & downside return.
+It has high magnified returns.
+By returns, we mean both upside & downside returns.
 So, it depends on the risk appetite of the person.
-High risk takers are rewarded high.
-Short selling is a short phenomenon in terms period of lending is concerned.
+High-risk takers are rewarded highly.
+Short selling is a transient phenomenon in terms period of lending concerned.
 Thus, investors prefer short selling only for a short duration of time.

 This is a guide to Short Selling.
-Here we also discuss the introduction and how does short-selling work? along with advantages and disadvantages. you may also have a look at the following articles to learn more –
+Here we also discuss the introduction, how short-selling works, and its advantages and disadvantages.
+You may also have a look at the following articles to learn more –